Choose Your Oil Leaks Help Topic Below

-The vast majority of oil leaks are due to degraded engine gaskets, oil pan leaks, oil seals or bad connections.
-Oil leaks can be frustrating, because they don’t come from one place.
-All engines develop them, from minor leaks to slow drips that develop into a major threat to a engine.
-One typical sign of oil leaks is seeing a puddle of greasy-looking brown liquid under your car.
+The vast majority of oil leaks; are due to degraded engine gaskets; oil pan leaks, oil seals or bad connections.
+Also, Oil leaks can be frustrating; because they don’t come from one place.
+All engines develop them; from minor leaks to slow drips; that develop into a major threat to a engine.
+So, One typical sign of oil leaks; is seeing a puddle of greasy looking brown liquid under your car.

 So, What Causes Engine Oil Leaks

 Common Place To Check Include:

 Oil filters wear out; can be aligned improperly or be loose.
 Some vehicle models have additional parts in the filtration system; at the filter, that can leak.
 The filter should be changed; every time you change the oil and; should be checked for proper fitting.

 So, At the base of the oil pan is a drain plug; accessible from the underside of your engine.
 Worn out threads, misaligned threads; or a loose oil drain plug; can be a common oil leak cause.
 It’s easy to spot; as there would be fresh oil around the plug.

 Oil doesn’t just drip down.
 Consequently, If your filler cap; covering where you put oil into the engine; is missing; loose or broken.
 Then the pressure of the engine; could cause oil to spill out when the vehicle is running.

 The valve cover gasket is probably the most common cause of oil leaks; especially in older vehicles or vehicles that are used frequently; and have a high number of miles.
 Over time, and with a buildup of sludge; the pressure increases which can cause leaks; and failures in the seal of the gaskets.